About Me

 I walked in intimidated but walked out fearless.
 That class taught me more than just working with metal—it showed me I could step outside my comfort zone and thrive.
 It shifted my perspective on life.
 I became more assertive, adaptable, and unapologetically myself.

-My love for STEM has always been there—from my dad teaching me about geology to understanding our impact on the planet.
+My love for art has always been there—from my dad teaching me about his sketches while he was in the army to understanding our impact on the planet.
 Metals class was just the start.
 I continued challenging myself, taking engineering, woodworking, and college-level courses at Gateway Technical College.

 Now, I’m pursuing a graphic design degree at Gateway, pushing forward with the same determination that welding first sparked in me.
 This is just the beginning.